 We have mail templates, mail stats, and tools so you can send at a later date or to a specific region.
 With all the available features it’s easy to keep fans and industry pros informed of all your new tunes.

 These website examples are just the tip of the iceberg!
 You can see many more website design examples on our Examples page and the Beautiful Band Websites section of our blog.
-For even more insight check out our blog post - 10 principles of great music web design.
+For even more insight check out our guide How to make a website for your music.
 Give it a try and before you know it, you’ll have an awesome songwriter website!

 Build a stunning band website and store in minutes